frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Essentially, a comboroll changes something "bad" into something "good" (a roll).
 The "bad" thing could be an SFB, a redirect, a too-long sequence of alternations, or some other awkward key sequence.

 Because the combo is "directional", you can use trigger keys that you might not want to use for a normal combo.
 For example, OA is somewhat common but AO is uncommon, so you can use AO as a comboroll trigger.
 For this reason, you can also have a longer timeout.
 When you get it right, and assuming you roll keys when you type anyway, the comboroll fits into the normal flow of typing but changes the key patterns into something more comfortable.

-Comborolls are related to Hands Down "adaptive keys" except that a. there is no assumption that the output letters are related to the input letters; b. the rolling requirement means that *not* triggering the combo doesn't have a timing dependency (just release the first key before pressing the second); c. the implementation is just a declaration of combos instead of being hardwired into code.

 The old long version of the essay is [here](docs/comborolls.md).